kawaii5/izbicki.me/blog/Conversions.md

 The way a program encodes characters is very important.
 In 2004, a bug was discovered in some Microsoft Windows applications.
 When a user typed in “Bush hid the facts” in a Notepad document, saved, closed and then reopened the same file, nonsensical words “畂桳栠摩琠敨映捡獴” would be displayed in place of “Bush hid the facts”.
 The ASCII characters “Bush hid the facts” were encoded as UTF-16 characters. [(Read more)](http://en.wikipedia.org/wiki/Bush_hid_the_facts).

+I will focus on two programming language to compare their differences in the way they convert from one encoding to another: Haskell and C++.

 ##Converting from One Encoding to Another

-I will focus on two programming language to compare their differences in the way they convert from one encoding to another: Haskell and C++.

 C++ does not have a simple, good way to store and convert unicode characters.
-However, people have found ways using `string` and `wstring`.
-C++ uses multiple libraries, `codecvt` and `string`.
+However, people have found ways using `string` and `wstring`. `wstring` is fixed-length and uses 16-bit code units.
+It uses the encoding called UCS-2, it is a similar to UTF-16.
+C++ uses multiple libraries, `codecvt` and `string`. [(Read more)](http://stackoverflow.com/questions/4358870/convert-wstring-to-string-encoded-in-utf-8).

 On the other hand, Haskell has a clean and simple way of converting and storing unicode characters.
 Haskell uses one library, [`Data.Text.Encoding`](http://hackage.haskell.org/package/text-1.1.1.3/docs/Data-Text-Encoding.html).